wp-plugins/tsp-featured-categories/README.txt

 4. Admin area shortcode settings area.

 == Changelog ==

+= 1.1.8 =
+* New Feature.
+Added new attribute `title_pos` for title placement options.
+* New Feature.
+Category image is now clickable.

 = 1.1.7 =
 * Enhancement.
 Added new attribute `cat_ids` to support specific categories